24 Incredibly helpful tips to save money on travel

 16. Don’t be afraid to ask for a discount

-When we were travelling on our honeymoon I contacted the hotels in advance, directly, and asked them if they could offer us a special rate or discounted upgrade.
+When I was travelling Asia I contacted the hotels in advance, directly, and asked them if they could offer us a special rate or discounted upgrade.
 In each case, the hotel said yes.
 At the end of the day, hotels don’t like to have empty rooms so they’re usually open to helping you out where they can.
 Don’t be afraid to call up and ask for a discount for a last-minute booking or longer stay.

 17. Split cabs to the airport

 If you’re taking a trip to the airport or catching a cab from the airport into the centre of town, ask around and see if anyone wants to split it with you.
-Of course, safety is a priority here so don’t ask anyone that gives you the creeps.
+Of course, safety is a priority here, so don’t ask anyone who gives you the creeps.

 18. Use the night to your advantage

 Travel at night, where possible, so you can sleep on the plane or train and save money on a night at a hotel.
 If you’re arriving at a ridiculous time, like 2 am, and just need somewhere to rest your head for a few hours, stay at a hostel.
-Matt and I have done this a few times and we’re usually so exhausted we don’t care what the room we’re sleeping in looks like… we just need rest.
+I’ve done this a few times, and I’m usually so exhausted I don’t care what the room I’m sleeping in looks like… I just need rest.

 19. Hostels

 While we’re on the subject of them, hostels can be great.
-I don’t like to stay in dorm rooms, so we usually stay in a private room if we’re booking a hostel.
-We spent quite a few days in one of these in Lisbon, Portugal, and it was a fantastic stay.
-We were out most of the day exploring anyway, so all that mattered to us was that we had somewhere quiet and clean to sleep at night or retreat to for a wi-fi session and some chillout time.
+I don’t like to stay in dorm rooms, so I usually stay in a private room if I’m booking a hostel.
+I spent quite a few days in one of these in Lisbon, Portugal, and it was a fantastic stay.
+I was out most of the day exploring anyway, so all that mattered to me was that I had somewhere quiet and clean to sleep at night or retreat to for a Wi-Fi session and some chillout time.

 20. Get your head around exchange rates